Skip to main content

 The Eastern District of Pennsylvania covers cities like Philadelphia, Reading, and Allentown.
 It serves nearly 5.9 million people.

 There are currently three vacancies in the Eastern District of Pennsylvania.
-Mary Kay Costello and Catherine Henry have been nominated to fill two of those vacancies.
+Mary Kay Costello, Catherine Henry, and Judge Gail A. Weilheimer have been nominated to fill these vacancies.

 Image